hly1204/library/docs/math/modulo/sqrt_mod.md

 - [Tonelli-Shanks のアルゴリズム - 37zigenのHP](https://37zigen.com/tonelli-shanks-algorithm/)
 - Adleman, L. M., K. Manders, and G. Miller: 1977, `On taking roots in finite fields'.
 In: 18th IEEE Symposium on Foundations of Computer Science. pp. 175-177
 - Daniel.
 J. Bernstein.
 Faster Square Roots in Annoying Finite Fields.
+- S. Müller, On the computation of square roots in finite fields, Design, Codes and Cryptography, Vol.31, pp. 301-312, 2004